KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- Du. _broek_ [c.] "id." \
 -- OHG _bruoh_ "id." \
 COGN: To Lat. _suffrāgō_, -_inis_ [n.] "joint in the hind leg of a quadruped; sucker shoot" < \*-bʰrg-en-? \
 Etymology disputed.
 Within Germanic, the word can have been derived from an a-grade intensive to [\*brekan-](#brekan), viz.
 OE _bracan_ [st.] "to break, bruise" < \*brakan-, but only if the original meaning was "behind" (i.e. "area where the legs split").
 This meaning does allow for the well-known etymological connection with Lat. _suffrāgō_, but the exact derivation of this (late) Latin word is problematic (cf. De Vaan 2008: 597-8).
 The position of Gaul. \*brāca, implied by Latin _brācae_, _braccae_ (for which see [\*brakkōn-](#brakkon)) is unclear: it may have been borrowed from Germanic in view of the root-final \*k, but borrowing in the opposite direction has, too, been suggested (Griepentrog 1995: 89).
-The inflection of the Germanic word as a root noun could be a confirmation of that, as old loanwords were absorbed by this category more frequently (cf. [\*arwīt- "pea"](#arwit)) \
+The inflection of the Germanic word as a root noun could be a confirmation of that, as old loanwords were absorbed by this category more frequently (cf. [\*arwīt- "pea"](#arwit)). \
 REF: [EDPG]\: 78

 ### <a id="broka-1">\*brōka- [n.] "spot, speckle(?)" (n)</a>